TheRealVSSVSSN/SunnyRP/Example_Frameworks/cfx-server-data/resources/docs.md

 ### Table of Contents
 - fxmanifest.lua
+- client/deathevents.lua
-- deathevents.lua
+- client/vehiclechecker.lua
-- vehiclechecker.lua
+- client/utils.lua
-- server.lua
+- server/main.lua

 ### fxmanifest.lua — Role: Shared / Meta
 - Declares version, author, description, and repository for the resource.
-- Registers client scripts (`deathevents.lua`, `vehiclechecker.lua`) and the server script (`server.lua`).
+- Registers client scripts (`client/utils.lua`, `client/vehiclechecker.lua`, `client/deathevents.lua`) and the server script (`server/main.lua`).
 - Targets the adamant FX build for GTA V, making the events available to other resources through standard FiveM mechanisms.

-### deathevents.lua — Role: Client
+### client/deathevents.lua — Role: Client
 Continuously monitors the local player to broadcast death-related events.

 **Main Thread**
 - Runs every frame to detect when the player becomes fatally injured or recovers.
 - Tracks the time of death to distinguish between **killed by someone** and **died on own** events.
 - When death is detected:
-  - Determines the killer’s entity, weapon, vehicle involvement, and seat information.
+  - Determines the killer’s entity, weapon, vehicle involvement, and seat information (using `GetPedVehicleSeat` from `client/utils.lua`).
   - Calls `baseevents:onPlayerKilled` if another player caused the death, passing attacker ID, weapon hash, vehicle name, seat, and kill position.
   - Calls `baseevents:onPlayerDied` when the player dies without another player’s involvement (e.g., suicide or environment), supplying the player’s position and killer type.
   - Emits `baseevents:onPlayerWasted` if a death occurs without explicitly being marked as killed (useful for respawn logic).